synthesio/infra-ansible-nominatim/README.md

 # Ansible Nominatim

-Based on official install documentation: wiki.openstreetmap.org/wiki/Nominatim/Installation This role installs a fully functionnal Nominatim instance on Debian OS
+Based on official install documentation: https://nominatim.org/release-docs/latest/admin/Installation/

+This role installs a fully functionnal Nominatim 3.3.0 instance on Debian 9 OS

 WARNING : this is configured to import planet-wide data, so it is recommended to use a tmux / screen session to launch this role.
           The longest task is the planet database import: about 3 days on a 2x NVME SSD, 12 cores E5-1650 machine.

 ## Prerequisite
-- Ansible 2.2
+- Ansible 2.9
 - Debian Stretch
-- python2
+- Python 3

 ## Playbook example